-Server Manager © Manage SSH server groups, servers, a Edit Logon X Server Groups Servers Logons Details Access Management Field LastLogon Users & Groups with Logon Access ADD EDIT DELETE KEYEXAMPLE\asmith ADD REMOVE ACCESS REMOVE ALL Total: 0 Username Users 1.
-Select a user in the U For keys created through the My SSH Ke Directory account.
+Server Manager © Manage SSH server groups, servers, a Edit Logon X Server Groups Servers Logons Details Access Management Field LastLogon Users & Groups with Logon Access ADD EDIT DELETE KEYEXAMPLE\asmith ADD REMOVE ACCESS REMOVE ALL Total: 0 Username anne 1.
+Select a user in the User Users 2.
+Click Add.
+The username will appear in the Users section of For keys created through the My SSH Ke Directory account.
 For keys of this type, y Active Directory group.
-If you do this, the k that is a member of this group will be mapp y portal, this will be an Active No Rows Taken the page.
-No Rows Taken the page.
-For keys created through the Service Accou generated name of the form serv int Keys page, this will be a userbbrown betty betty SAVE
+If you do this, the k that is a member of this group will be mapp For keys created through the Service Accou by have the option to select an eys for any Active Directory user bed to the selected Linux logon. generated name of the form serv bbrown betty betty SAVE